laurentleseigneur/bonita-doc/md/applications.md

 3. Business data model then processes
 4. Application definition

-Deploying an application means exporting it from the Portal where you developed it and importing it into another for production.
+Deploying an application means exporting it from the Studio, where you developed it, and importing it into a Portal.
+The Studio also lets you deploy an application into the local environment with the click of a button.

 When you export an application, it includes the following: